PRASANTH-R17/-Reminder-Tool---An-Automated-Email-Reminder-System/README.md

 **Background**

 During my internship at Valeo, I noticed that reminder emails for Non-Closed (NC) items were being sent manually, which was time-consuming and prone to errors.
 To address this issue, I planned to develop an efficient and user-friendly email reminder tool using a simple algorithm to make the process faster, along with Google Workspace tools such as Spreadsheet and AppScript.
-Although my colleague initiated the process of automating this task at Valeo, I developed this tool independently and implemented it in my way for my purpose.
+Although my colleague initiated the process of automating this task at Valeo, I developed this tool independently and implemented it in my way for own purpose.

 **Conclusion**